 Dr. Andrew M. King serves as Assistant Professor of Biblical Studies at Midwestern Baptist Theological Seminary and Spurgeon College and Assistant Dean of Spurgeon College.
 He earned his Ph.D. and Th.M. in Old Testament from The Southern Baptist Theological Seminary in Louisville, KY.
 He also holds a Bachelor of Arts in Communication from Mississippi State University.

-Dr. King’s research interests include Prophetic Literature, especially Amos and The Book of the Twelve (Minor Prophets), Old Testament backgrounds and hermeneutics, Old Testament Social Ethics, and Biblical Theology.
-He is the author of Social Identity and the Book of Amos (T&T Clark, 2021) and co- editor of Five Views on Christ in the Old Testament: Genre, Authorial Intent, and the Nature of Scripture (Zondervan, 2022).
-His published articles appear in the Bulletin for Biblical Research, Conversations in the Biblical World, and the Journal for the Evangelical Study of the Old Testament.
-He has participated in several seasons of excavation at the archaeological site of Tel Dan in northern Israel.
+Dr. King’s research interests include Prophetic Literature, particularly The Book of the Twelve (Minor Prophets), Old Testament backgrounds and hermeneutics, Old Testament Social Ethics, and Biblical Theology.
+He is the author of Social Identity and the Book of Amos (T&T Clark) and co-editor of Five Views on Christ in the Old Testament: Genre, Authorial Intent, and the Nature of Scripture (Zondervan, 2022).
+He is currently writing a commentary on Hosea in the Pillar Old Testament Commentary series (Eerdmans, forthcoming).
+Additionally, he has participated in several seasons of excavation at the archaeological site of Tel Dan in northern Israel.

 Emmaus Church in Kansas City